AnushkaSomawanshi/CodSoft_Task_1/README.md

-CODSOFT Internship Projects
+# CODSOFT Internship Projects

 This repository includes the work I completed as part of the CODSOFT Data Science Internship.
-During the internship, I worked on three machine learning projects that helped me build a deeper understanding of data analysis, model development, and practical applications of machine learning using Python.

-Titanic Survival Prediction
-Internship: CodSoft Data Science Internship
-Task 1: Titanic Survival Prediction
-Objective
-The objective of this project is to predict whether a passenger on the Titanic survived or not, using machine learning techniques.
-This task involves cleaning and analyzing real-world data, selecting meaningful features, training classification models, and evaluating their performance.
-This is a classic beginner-friendly problem that builds a strong foundation in supervised learning.

-Dataset Description
-The dataset used in this task contains data of passengers aboard the RMS Titanic.
-Each row represents one person, and columns contain information such as:

-PassengerId: Unique identifier for each passenger

-Pclass: Ticket class (1 = Upper, 2 = Middle, 3 = Lower)

-Name: Full name

-Sex: Gender

-Age: Age in years

-SibSp: Number of siblings/spouses aboard

-Parch: Number of parents/children aboard

-Ticket: Ticket number

-Fare: Amount paid for the ticket

-Cabin: Cabin number

-Embarked: Port of Embarkation (C = Cherbourg, Q = Queenstown, S = Southampton)

-Survived: Target variable (0 = Did not survive, 1 = Survived)

-Steps Performed
-1. Data Preprocessing
-Handled missing values in columns like Age, Cabin, and Embarked.

-Converted categorical variables into numeric using encoding techniques.

-Removed unnecessary features such as Name, Ticket, and Cabin for model simplicity.

-2. Exploratory Data Analysis (EDA)
-Analyzed survival distribution based on gender, class, age, etc.

-Used visualizations like bar plots, histograms, and correlation heatmaps.

-3. Feature Engineering
-Selected relevant features based on domain knowledge and correlation.

-Transformed and scaled data where needed.

-4. Model Building
-Applied supervised learning algorithms such as:

-Logistic Regression

-Random Forest Classifier

-Split data into training and test sets using train_test_split.

-5. Model Evaluation
-Evaluated models using metrics like:

-Accuracy

-Confusion Matrix

-Precision, Recall, and F1-Score

-(Optional) ROC Curve and AUC score

-Results
-The Random Forest Classifier gave the best accuracy among the models.

-Gender, passenger class, and fare were among the top predictors of survival.

-Female passengers and those in higher classes had higher survival probabilities.

-Future Scope
-Use advanced models like XGBoost or ensemble techniques for improved accuracy.

-Deploy the model using Streamlit to create a web-based Titanic survival predictor.

-Tune hyperparameters using GridSearchCV.

-Apply cross-validation to reduce variance in model performance.
+During the internship, I worked on three machine learning projects that helped me build a deeper understanding of data analysis, model development, and the practical applications of machine learning using Python.

+This README file describes Task 1: Titanic Survival Prediction, the first project in the internship.

+---

+# Titanic Survival Prediction

+## Project Overview

+This project aims to predict the survival of passengers aboard the Titanic using supervised machine learning algorithms.
+The dataset contains passenger details such as age, gender, class, fare, and embarkation point.
+The objective is to build a model that accurately classifies whether a given passenger survived or not.

+---

+## What I Did

+- Loaded and explored the Titanic dataset
+- Cleaned the data by handling missing values in key columns like Age, Embarked, and Cabin
+- Performed exploratory data analysis (EDA) to identify important patterns and survival trends
+- Converted categorical features to numerical using encoding techniques
+- Selected the most relevant features for model training
+- Trained and tested classification models:
+  - Logistic Regression
+  - Random Forest Classifier
+- Evaluated model performance using accuracy, confusion matrix, and classification report
+- Interpreted feature importance to understand which variables influenced survival the most

+---

+## What I Observed

+- Gender was a major factor: female passengers had significantly higher survival rates
+- Passenger class also played a strong role — first-class passengers had better survival outcomes
+- Fare and embarkation point had a moderate influence on survival
+- The Random Forest Classifier outperformed Logistic Regression in terms of accuracy and generalization
+- Data visualizations made patterns more obvious and helped guide feature selection

+---

+## Dataset Description

+The Titanic dataset includes the following features:

+- PassengerId: Unique identifier for each passenger
+- Pclass: Ticket class (1 = Upper, 2 = Middle, 3 = Lower)
+- Name, Sex, Age
+- SibSp, Parch: Number of relatives aboard
+- Ticket, Fare, Cabin
+- Embarked: Port of Embarkation (C = Cherbourg, Q = Queenstown, S = Southampton)
+- Survived: Target variable (0 = Did not survive, 1 = Survived)

+---

+## Key Steps in the Project

+### 1. Data Cleaning

+- Handled missing values using imputation or dropping as appropriate
+- Removed less useful columns like Name, Ticket, and Cabin

+### 2. Exploratory Data Analysis (EDA)

+- Analyzed survival rates by gender, class, age groups, and more
+- Visualized data using seaborn and matplotlib libraries

+### 3. Feature Engineering

+- Encoded categorical variables such as Sex and Embarked
+- Selected features like Pclass, Sex, Age, Fare, SibSp, and Parch

+### 4. Model Training and Evaluation

+- Split data into training and testing sets using train_test_split
+- Trained Logistic Regression and Random Forest models
+- Evaluated results using:
+  - Accuracy Score
+  - Confusion Matrix
+  - Classification Report

+---

+## Future Enhancements

+- Improve performance using advanced models like XGBoost or Support Vector Machines
+- Create a simple web interface using Streamlit for live predictions
+- Perform hyperparameter tuning with GridSearchCV
+- Use cross-validation for more robust model evaluation